Simplified Summer Skin Care

 Dermatologists recommend exfoliating more often during the hot months, as sweat and oil can clog pores.

 Keep Showers Short

-Many people shower more than once a day during the summer, thanks to the heat and humidity.
+Many people shower more than once a day during the summer.
 Showering too often or using water that is too hot can cause your skin to become over-dry, which could lead to inflammation and eczema.
 Keep your showers short and cool.